Hong Kong court refuses American’s assault conviction appeal in ruling critics see as win for police impunity

 Bickett’s lawyers argued that Yu was in violation of the police guidelines on use of force, but the judge dismissed this argument too, saying that the guidelines were “not relevant” to the case.
 Hong Kong was in a period of social unrest and the off-duty officer’s actions were “entirely natural and appropriate,” she said.

 Toh dismissed the appeal and upheld Bickett’s initial sentence of four months and two weeks.
 Bickett, who was out on bail pending this appeal, will return to jail to serve the remainder of his sentence, which is six weeks.
+In a statement prepared before his detention, Bickett said he would appeal the decision to a higher court, and will “continue to fight to overturn the verdict.”

 No police officer has been charged or held accountable for excessive use of force against civilians, including the officer who blinded a journalist in one eye after shooting a baton round in her direction during a protest.
 The police force has identified the officer, but refuses to name him.